dstackai/dstack/docs/docs/dev-environments.md

 # Dev environments

-A dev environment lets you provision a remote machine with your code, dependencies, and resources, and access it with your desktop IDE.
+A dev environment lets you provision an instance and access it with your desktop IDE.

-Dev environments are perfect when you need to run code interactively.

 ## Define a configuration